Thai Turkey Meatballs

 Weeknight dinners truly do not have to be as difficult or boring as we make them out to be in our heads!
 I get it – I am always looking for ways to switch things up without a lot of effort.

 A dinner of Thai Turkey Meatballs is a great way to shake things up.
-Forget regular Spaghetti and Meatballs – it’s time to make a meatball recipe that the grownups love just as much as the kids do!
+Forget regular Italian meatballs – it’s time to make a simple dinner that the grownups love just as much as the kids do!

 Why This Recipe Will Be a Favorite